-- ASCII Simple ASCII available for all ports - RTU Modbus RTU available for all ports - PRN Printer Protocol available for RS232 and RS485 - NONE If a port is not being used, set the protocol to NONE.

-Note: The Printer Protocol is only available if the option with Real Time Clock is installed.
-Also a protocol cannot be assigned to more than one port at a time as described in Communications on page 49.

-- ASCII In this ASCII protocol each command and response is a string of ASCII characters.
+- ASCII Simple ASCII available for all ports - RTU Modbus RTU available for all ports - ID-TAG iButton LINK45 available for RS232 and RS485 - PRN Printer Protocol available for RS232 and RS485 - NONE If a port is not being used, set the protocol to NONE. - Note: The Printer Protocol is only available if the option with Real Time Clock is installed.
+Also a protocol cannot be assigned to more than one port at a time as described in Communications on page 44. - ASCII In this ASCII protocol each command and response is a string of ASCII characters.
 This proprietary protocol is developed by Contrec to allow for simple information interchange.
 The main advantages of this mode are that it allows extended time intervals to occur between characters without causing a timeout error and that messages can be sent and monitored easily with a simple ASCII terminal. - Modbus RTU Modbus RTU is an industry-standard protocol which allows the instrument to be easily connected to computers running supervisory software systems.
-The main advantage of this mode is that its greater character density allows better data throughput than ASCII mode, however each message must be transmitted in a continuous stream. - Printer In the Printer protocol there is a selection of printer types.
-Please refer to the Printer Protocol on page 74 for full details.
+The main advantage of this mode is that its greater character density allows better data throughput than ASCII mode, however each message must be transmitted in a continuous stream. - iButton ID-TAG This protocol allows an external "ibutton LINK45" module to be connected to 515 instrument to read identification tags to ensure only authorised deliveries are made. - Printer In the Printer protocol there is a selection of printer types.
+Please refer to the Printer Protocol on page 71 for full details.